 Welcome to the Department of Family and Consumer Sciences.
 The vision of our faculty is to produce outstanding graduates who use Family and Consumer Sciences knowledge and skills to address societal issues to promote the global well-being of individuals, families, and communities.
-The Department of Family and Consumer Sciences is accredited by the Council for Accreditation of the American Association of Family and Consumer Sciences.
-The didactic program in dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The Department of Family and Consumer Sciences is accredited by the Council for Accreditation of the American Association of Family and Consumer Sciences (400 North Columbus Street, Suite 202, Alexandria, VA, 22314, telephone 703-706-4600).
+The didactic program in dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (120 South Riverside Plaza, Suite 200, Chicago, IL 60606-6995, 800-877-1600 ext 540).
 The undergraduate curriculum prepares students for the bachelor of science in family and consumer sciences.
-The major is called family and consumer sciences and offers three concentrations and options within the concentrations:
+The major is called family and consumer sciences and offers seven concentrations:

-UT Martin family and consumer sciences students are active in the Professional and Graduate Student Section of the American Association of Family and Consumer Sciences, the Fashion Merchandising Association, Interior Design Group and the Student Dietetic Association.
+UT Martin family and consumer sciences students are active in the American Association of Family and Consumer Sciences Student Unit, the Fashion Merchandising Association, and the Student Dietetic Association.
 These organizations provide opportunities for students to interact socially and professionally.

 The mission of the Department of Family and Consumer Sciences is to prepare professionals who help promote a better quality of life for individuals and families, enhancing the interrelationships of people and communities in diverse social, economic and physical environments.
 For graduates who wish further specialization, the curriculum prepares them for advanced training or degrees such as UT Martin's Master of Science degree in Family and Consumer Sciences.